Warm Springs Addiction, Treatment, & Change (WATCh) Program

 Program Phases

 The WATCh Program includes three distinct phases.
 Each phase has specific requirements, as well as individual responsibilities and privileges.
-Clients may not progress through the phases without the endorsement of their respective treatment team.
+Family Members may not progress through the phases without the endorsement of their respective treatment team.

 What are the specific treatment and ancillary service programs offered at the WATCh Program?